 Figure 18 shows the monitoring of the MWR-model differences of atmospheric attenuation (Δ ATM_ATT) using Level2 STC products from the Marine Center.
 Sentinel-3A correction in Ku band is compared to Jason2/AMR andJason3/AMR.
 SARAL/AltiKa is not shown here because the altimeter uses the Ka band.
-Figure 18 shows that the several evolutions affected mainly the average value of Δ ATM_ATT: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
+Figure 18 shows that the several evolutions affected mainly the average value of Δ ATM_ATT: the daily average show steps when the configuration of the IPF is updated, while the standard deviation remains stable over the period.
 The mean of Δ ATM_ATT for Jason2 and Jason-3 is around 0.005dB, a little larger for S-3A: around 0.015dB since mid-January, more stable around 0.01dB since July.
+During cycle 25, a step is observed over the mean and standard deviation of the difference.
+This step corresponds to the IPF update which corrected the coding of the atmospheric attenuation in the product.
+The atmospheric attenuation can now have higher values in case of strong attenuation events.
+These points have an impact on the mean and the standard deviation because they are very strong with respect to the average attenuation in Ku band.
 A finer tuning of the retrieval algorithm is expected to correct for this small difference.